ukhsa-collaboration/intreeactive/README.md

 ### ⏩ Quick start ⏩

 There is some example data included for a quick start guide.
+This uses genomic data from a TB outbreak in Greenland from the publication by [Bjorn-Mortensen et al (2016)](https://www.nature.com/articles/srep33180#MOESM3), and metadata is randomly generated using names and lore from Tolkein's universe.

 Simply run the command below:

 ```
 intreeactive.exe --tree example/tb_in_middle_earth_tree.new --metadata example/tb_in_middle_earth_metadata.csv \